How is the real estate market doing in Elmhurst, IL?

 Are home values in Elmhurst, IL going up or down and by how much?

-On average, sold home prices in Elmhurst, IL have depreciated (fallen) -15.61% when comparing May 2019 to May 2018 (year over year).
-On average, sold home prices in Elmhurst, IL have depreciated (fallen) -14.06% when comparing May 2019 to April 2019 (month over month).
+On average, sold home prices in Elmhurst, IL have appreciated (risen) 30.43% when comparing August 2021 to August 2020 (year over year).
+On average, sold home prices in Elmhurst, IL have appreciated (risen) 64.21% when comparing August 2021 to July 2021 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Elmhurst, IL